Akvo Foundation: Reception

 National Geographic Society reported from World Water Week in Stockholm about the WaterCube: "Man-on-the-street journalism meets wonky water week.
 Frenetic water cube workers ushered a steady stream of conference attendees into their fishbowl lounge for quick Flip camera interviews.
 The close-ups may not be flattering, but it is interesting to hear the stream of consciousness that pours from the mouths of the unprepared and unedited.
 From high-profile corporate and academic leadership to those implementing projects on the ground around the world, the resulting online mosaic of more than 200 interviews collected over the last two years seems to present a near-complete view of the issues covered over six days of workshops, plenary sessions, and panels."

-It was described by Giulio Quaggiotto of the World Bank as "Real-time, paper-free, straight from the trenches reporting.
-If RSR takes off, it could be the killer application of Development 2.0".
+Giulio Quaggiotto of the World Bank noted that the system provided real-time reporting from field environments.
 Also, Bruce Sterling said "It's an open-source sanitation project, and if that isn't weird enough, they've got a Bollywood-parody promotional angle."